 This is why we don’t recommend just using a pressure washer without removing all the moss and weeds first, as this will cause spores to break off from the pressure and could end up under an object where the moss could reproduce.

 Unlike plants, moss has no roots which means it doesn’t have to be planted in the ground to survive and grow making it very resilient.
 If you want to know more about this we recommend you read this article Does Moss Have Roots?

 So once the block paving has been removed of all objects you need to start removing the moss and the easiest and best way to do this is to use what’s called a weeding wire brush tool.

-By using one of these tools this will make the process a lot easier and you’ll be able to get in between blocks to remove any moss, weeds, or dirt.
+Using one of these tools will make the process a lot easier and you’ll be able to get in between blocks to remove any moss, weeds, or dirt.

 This part is very important as just the smallest amount of moss or weeds that are left behind can start the whole process off again and your find that after a couple of weeks the moss and weeds are growing back.

 There are two types of weeding wire brush tools there are the long handle types which is similar to a standard brush, or your next option would be to use a short handle wire brush.